How to Prepare for your own Constellation

-It’s important to respect this work and not use it ‘lightly”, out of pure curiosity.
-Of course, it’s absolutely possible to observe this work as a witness/observer – if you want to satisfy your curiosity and just to become familiar with this work.
+It’s important to respect this work and not use it “lightly,” out of idle curiosity, especially when you are going to have your own constellation done.
+Of course, you can always participate in this work as a witness/observer – if you just want to satisfy your curiosity and familiarize yourself with this process.

 Here are some suggestions that will help you to prepare for your own constellation.

-1. It’s best to have a very serious or important issue for constellation.
+1. It’s best to have one serious or important issue to address in your constellation.
 Something trivial might be better suited for conventional therapy.

-Remember, the power of your intention, of your pain, your energy is what drives and fuels this work.
-So the more invested you are – the stronger and more powerful your constellation will be.
+Remember, the power of your intention, of your pain and your energy is what drives and fuels this work.
+The more you are actively involved and connected – the stronger and more powerful your constellation will be.

 2. Think of your issue.
 Can you distill it to one or two sentences?
-The more precise and clear your definition of your issue, the more focused and powerful your constellation will be.
+The more precise and clear the definition of your issue, the more focused, powerful and effective your constellation will be.

 Some examples might be “I am stuck in my career.
-I want clarity as to what to do”.
+I want clarity about what to do”.

 “I am struggling with my relationship with significant other, not sure how to proceed”.